India’s new headache: Coronavirus positive terrorists from Pakistan

 They have lost a good number of overground workers and terrorists.
 Most of the top commanders have been wiped out and Home Ministry data for January-February show that 24 terrorists were killed while 48 were arrested.
 This explains the desperation, the IB officer says.

-Meanwhile in a positive development, Pulwama became the first coronavirus free district in the Union Territory of Jammu and Kashmir.
+Meanwhile, in a positive development, Pulwama became the first coronavirus free district in the Union Territory of Jammu and Kashmir.